-As of June 30, 2017 and 2016, the Airport had outstanding contractual commitments approximating \$1,805,000 and \$3,770,000, respectively, related to equipment purchases and airport improvement projects.
-Additionally, the Airport had outstanding contractual commitments approximating \$675,000 and \$655,000, respectively, related to Aircraft Rescue and Fire Fighting services.
+As of June 30, 2018 and 2017, the Airport had outstanding contractual commitments approximating \$3,484,000 and \$1,805,000, respectively, related to equipment purchases and airport improvement projects.
+Additionally, the Airport had outstanding contractual commitments approximating \$675,000 related to Aircraft Rescue and Fire Fighting (ARFF) services at June 30, 2017.
+The agreement for outsourced ARFF services ended at June 30, 2018 and the airport is now performing these services with in-house resources.

-10. PROPERTY LEASED TO OTHERS
+12. PROPERTY LEASED TO OTHERS

 The Airport leases capital assets under operating lease agreements for concessions and other commercial purposes.
-Future minimum rental revenues to be received under these operating leases as of June 30, 2017 are approximately \$339,000 for each of the years ending June 30, 2018 and 2019.
+Future minimum rental revenues to be received are as follows for the years ended June 30 (amounts rounded):

-The Airport also leases property through contingent rentals.
-Revenues from these contingent rentals arise primarily from a percentage of the lessees' gross revenues in excess of minimum guarantees.
-Several lease agreements provide a minimum lease concession.
-Contingent rentals for the years ended June 30, 2017 and 2016 were approximately \$360,000 and \$293,000, respectively.
+Several lease agreements provide a minimum lease concession or a percentage of the lessees' gross revenues, whichever is greater.
+Contingent rentals for the years ended June 30, 2018 and 2017 were approximately \$336,000 and \$360,000, respectively.
 These amounts are included in terminal revenue in the accompanying statement of revenues, expenses and changes in net position.

 Substantially all capital assets of the Airport are held for direct or indirect utilization in the Airport's principal activities of leasing land, buildings, and airfield facilities to third-party lessees.
-Total lease revenues, including landing fees, for the years ended June 30, 2017 and 2016 were approximately \$8,618,000 and \$8,271,000, respectively.
+Total lease revenues, including landing fees, for the years ended June 30, 2018 and 2017 were approximately \$8,922,000 and \$8,618,000, respectively.